Species List

 combine to make this species one of the most desirable for the cool greenhouse

-approximately 60% shading and at least 60% relative humidity, but we have
+and at least 50% relative humidity for most of the day, but we have successfully

-successfully carried them through their first season in closed containers
+carried them through their first season in closed containers under grow

-under grow lights.
-In humid climates the seedlings may be planted outdoors
+lights.
+In humid climates the seedlings may be planted outdoors if kept

-if kept very moist and protected from predators.
-This species cannot be
+very moist and protected from predators.
+This species cannot be shipped

-shipped during below-freezing conditions; shipping is timed when weather
+during below-freezing conditions; shipping is timed when weather at both

 Cypripedium reginae forma albolabium.
 White-flowered